 P.L.
-109-432 extended the GSP until December 31, 2008, with an amendment calling on the President to revoke certain competitive need waivers, and extended Andean preferences until June 30, 2007, though allowing a further six-month extension for a beneficiary country that has concluded a free trade agreement with the United States, provided both parties approve the agreement by June 30, 2007.
-The statute also extends until September 30, 2012, with amendments, a provision in the African Growth and Opportunity Act (AGOA) permitting lesser-developed beneficiaries to obtain duty-free benefits for textile products regardless of the origin of the fabric or yarn used, and expands textile and apparel benefits for Haiti.

-H.R.
-1830 (Rangel), as passed the House and Senate on June 27 and June 28, 2007, respectively, extends the Andean program to September 30, 2009, and strikes the trade agreement requirement enacted in 2006.
-Other trade preference bills in the 110th Congress include S. 222 (Graham), which would extend to one-year the period during which the President is to determine if Haiti meets eligibility requirements for the expanded textile benefits authorized in P.L.
-109-432, and S. 652 (Smith), which would authorize the expansion of trade preferences for least-developed countries.
-No action has yet been taken on these two bills.
+109-432 extended the GSP until December 31, 2008, with an amendment calling on the President to revoke certain competitive need waivers, and extended Andean preferences until June 30, 2007, though allowing a further six-month extension for a beneficiary country that has concluded a free trade agreement with the United States, provided both parties approve the agreement by June 30, 2007.19 The statute also extends until September 30, 2012, with amendments, a provision in the African Growth and Opportunity Act (AGOA) permitting lesser-developed beneficiaries to obtain duty-free benefits for textile products regardless of the origin of the fabric or yarn used, and expands textile and apparel benefits for Haiti.20 Trade preference bills in the 110th Congress include H.R.
+1830 (Rangel), which would extend the Andean program to September 30, 2009, and strike the trade agreement requirement enacted in 2006; S. 222 (Graham), which would extend to one-year the period during which the President is to determine if Haiti meets eligibility requirements for the expanded textile benefits authorized in P.L.
+109-432; and S. 652 (Smith), which would authorize the expansion of trade preferences for least-developed countries.
+No action has yet been taken on any of these bills.